ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 ### Deleting your Git Repos and Issue Tracking account

-You can delete your {{site.data.keyword.gitrepos}} account and everything that is owned by that account.
+You can delete your {{site.data.keyword.gitrepos}} account and most of the things that are owned by that account.

 1. On the {{site.data.keyword.gitrepos}} User Settings dashboard, on the [Account page](https://us-south.git.cloud.ibm.com/profile/account){: external}, in the Delete account section, click **Delete account**.
 1. All Git projects, including repositories and issues are deleted.
 You are also removed from any {{site.data.keyword.gitrepos}} groups that you belong to.

 After your account is deleted, some content will remain.
 This content is assigned to a system-wide Ghost User.
-For more information about deleting a {{site.data.keyword.gitrepos}} account, see [Deleting a user account](https://us-south.git.cloud.ibm.com/help/user/profile/account/delete_account#associated-records){: external}.
-{: tip}
+For example, comments that you added to an issue remain, but they are attributed to the Ghost User.
+To delete all of the content that you authored, contact [IBM Support](https://www.ibm.com/cloud/support){: external}

 {{site.data.keyword.gitrepos}} uses a single sign-on mechanism that automatically creates a corresponding Git account for your IBM Cloud account the first time that you access the tool integration.
 After you delete your account, do not access {{site.data.keyword.gitrepos}}.
 If you access {{site.data.keyword.gitrepos}} again, a new account is automatically created that you must delete.
 {: important}